AlexandreTO/Expense-Project/README.md

   - ~~Implement fixtures~~
 - [x] CI / CD with Github actions
 - [ ] Design (this will be later)
+  - Create a char when clicking a button?
 - [x] Export to CSV
 - [ ] A search bar if possible